sagefy/sagefy/docs/pages/survey_of_learning_research.md

 - SB 299: Sherlock > Read Gott & Lesgold, 2000
 - SB 300: Low complexity problem-based learning can be more practical and still effective.
 - SB 301: Other examples of problem based learning: cognitive task analysis (Cites Feldon 2007), simulation (cites Ericsson 2006), focusing on problem-solving processes.
+- SB 283: A problem-centered design meets the following criteria:
+    - A problem is presented in the intro
+    - Authentic tasks specific to the domain
+    - Problem is the "focal point" of teaching

 ### Application: Individual versus group work